 « My sisters have given me the privilege of leading this union, and I accepted it with honor.
 At first I was worried, wondering how I could get out of it, because I haven’t been to school.
 But the capacity building trainings we received on leadership and business management made me a new person.
 I am proud to be at the head of this union.
 I will work to ensure that it is well-positioned to have a greater benefit to us women. »

 Mme Doumbia and the other leaders have great hope in their union’s future and are determined for it to succeed.
-Noting the development and strength of her savings group and cooperative in Sabalibougou, Mme Doumbia is sure that as they support more women in more cooperatives, their strength and power will grow.
+Noting the development of her savings group and cooperative in Sabalibougou, Mme Doumbia is sure that as they support more women, their strength and power will grow.

 Union leaders are already determining how to support women’s leadership in their communities as well as the economic, health, and social well being of the union members.
 Mme Doumbia tells us, as they see it: